Aripiprazole (OPC-14597)

 Absorption, Distribution and Excretion

-The steady-state volume of distribution of aripiprazole following intravenous administration is high (404 L or 4.9 L/kg), indicating extensive extravascular distribution.
+After intravenous administration, aripiprazole exhibits a high steady-state volume of distribution (404 L or 4.9 L/kg), indicating its extensive extravascular distribution.

-The clearance of aripiprazole was estimated to be 0.8mL/min/kg.
-Other studies have also reported a clearance rate of 3297±1042mL/hr.
+The clearance of aripiprazole is estimated at 0.8 mL/min/kg.
+Other studies have reported clearance rates of 3297 ± 1042 mL/hr.

-Oral availability 87%.
-Aripiprazole is well absorbed and can be administered with or without food.
-Administration with a high fat meal did not affect the Cmax or AUC, but delayed Tmax by 3 hours for aripiprazole, and 12 hours for dehydro-aripiprazole.
+Oral bioavailability is 87%.
+Aripiprazole is well absorbed and can be taken with or without food.
+Concomitant administration with a high-fat meal does not affect Cmax or AUC, but delays the Tmax of aripiprazole by 3 hours and the Tmax of dehydroaripiprazole by 12 hours.

-Time to peak concentration: Peak plasma concentrations: within 3 to 5 hours.
+Time to peak concentration: Peak plasma concentration: 3 to 5 hours.

-Aripiprazole is metabolized primarily by three biotransformation pathways: dehydrogenation, hydroxylation, and N-dealkylation.
-Based on in vitro studies, CYP3A4 and CYP2D6 enzymes are responsible for the dehydrogenation and hydroxylation of aripiprazole, and N-dealkylation is catalyzed by CYP3A4.
-Aripiprazole is the predominant drug moiety in systemic circulation.
-At steady-state, dehydro-aripiprazole, the active metabolite, represents about 40% of aripiprazole AUC in plasma.
+Aripiprazole is primarily metabolized via three biotransformation pathways: dehydrogenation, hydroxylation, and N-dealkylation.
+Based on in vitro studies, CYP3A4 and CYP2D6 enzymes are responsible for the dehydrogenation and hydroxylation of aripiprazole, while N-dealkylation is catalyzed by CYP3A4.
+Aripiprazole is the predominantly circulating drug component.
+At steady state, the active metabolite dehydroaripiprazole accounts for approximately 40% of the plasma AUC of aripiprazole (RxList, A308).

-Route of Elimination: Less than 1% of unchanged aripiprazole was excreted in the urine and approximately 18% of the oral dose was recovered unchanged in the feces.
+Elimination pathway: Less than 1% of unchanged aripiprazole is excreted in the urine, and approximately 18% of the oral dose is excreted unchanged in the feces.

-The mean elimination half-lives are about 75 hours and 94 hours for aripiprazole and dehydro-aripiprazole, respectively.
-For populations that are poor CYP2D6 metabolizers, the half-life of aripiprazole is 146 hours and these patients should be treated with half the normal dose.
-Other studies have reported a half-life of 61.03±19.59 hours for aripiprazole and 279±299 hours for the active metabolite.
+The mean elimination half-lives of aripiprazole and dehydroaripiprazole are approximately 75 hours and 94 hours, respectively.
+For individuals with poor CYP2D6 metabolism, the half-life of aripiprazole is 146 hours, and these patients should receive half the normal dose.
+Other studies have reported a half-life of aripiprazole of 61.03 ± 19.59 hours and a half-life of its active metabolite of 279 ± 299 hours.

-The mean elimination half-lives are about 75 hours and 94 hours for aripiprazole and dehydro-aripiprazole, respectively.
+The mean elimination half-lives of aripiprazole and dehydroaripiprazole are approximately 75 hours and 94 hours, respectively.

 毒性/毒理 (Toxicokinetics/TK)